julianStreibel/coffe-api/README.md

 ## Coffee Api

 This api is serving my coffee machine app [coffe](https://github.com/julianStreibel/coffe).
-You can set machine to a specific time and set an automated stop so it isn´t heating the hole day.
+You can set the machine to turn on at a specific time and set an automated stop so it isn´t heating the hole day.
 You can also see the status of the machine.

 ## Getting Started